I-Am-Nicholas/thermostat2/README.md

-# Thermostat - Revisiting my introduction to JavaScript, JQuery and Jasmine after two months
+# Thermostat(W.I.P) - Revisiting my introduction to JavaScript, JQuery and Jasmine after two months

 ## To Run Application

 - git clone https://github.com/marudine/thermostat2.git

 - From the same directory type into your console - open assets/index.html

-## To Run Jasmine Tests

-- From the same directory as above type into your console - open specrunner.html

 ## To Run the Application as it was two months before the above state...